bluemutedwisdom/elma-doc/README.md

 Sphinx documentation framework
 ------------------------------

-## Learning the doc tools

 If you are new to rst and Sphinx, visit the Sphinx doc to get started: http://sphinx-doc.org/contents.html

-## Generate HTML Documentation

-- These assume the installation of all ELMA devel related packages:
+- Generation of HTML Documentation assumes the installation of all ELMA devel related packages:
 ```
 zypper -qn --no-gpg-checks --gpg-auto-import-keys install elma-devel
 ```